The Subtle Differences Between C and C++

 .quad _ZN14expanded_test17computeEv

-Then there are some tiny details, like NULL.
+There are also smaller differences that nevertheless puncture the abstraction, such as NULL.
 In stdlib.h (C), we can see it’s:

 #define NULL ((void *)0)